stephenkoo/minimal-mistakes/_posts/2016-08-08-ES6-condensed-part-0.md

 - [**Part 1** - Strict mode, variables, arrow functions][ES6-part-1]
 - [**Part 2** - Arrays, objects, maps & sets][ES6-part-2]
 - [**Part 3** - Classes, symbols, promises, iterators & generators][ES6-part-3]

+## Short note on how I write
+I don’t like to read superfluous text when learning (including this section).
+I assume you don’t too.

+I try to be succinct so that this can be used as a quick reference guide.
+This might mean you might sometimes need a more detailed explanation of concepts I’ve discussed.

+If so, I highly recommend reading up documentation ([MDN][mdn] especially) or watching the included videos to help deepen your understanding of the concepts you learn here.

+## Let's Learn ES6 In 3 Hours.
+This series attempts to condense everything you'll cover from these amazing YouTube courses (as well some other resources) into easily digestible posts:

+**Nodecasts' "Javascript ES6" YouTube series**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HIS8juawTmM?list=PLVHlCYNvnqYouIVj3IgK3RmzpnWMaoqkw" frameborder="0" allowfullscreen></iframe>

+**Ryan Christiani's "Let's Learn ES6" YouTube series**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LTbnmiXWs2k?list=PL57atfCFqj2h5fpdZD-doGEIs0NZxeJTX" frameborder="0" allowfullscreen></iframe>

+If you do find Ryan's videos helpful like I did, take a look at [Ryan's upcoming book "Let's Learn ES6"][lets-learn-es6-book].

 ## A. Execute ES6 files in bash (babel-cli)
 If you have a .js file written in ES6, you can run it by installing babel.